mehdicherf/sfdx-BitbucketPipeline/README.md

 * On your local machine, make sure you have the Salesforce CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.
 If you don't have it installed you can download and install it from https://developer.salesforce.com/tools/sfdxcli

-* If you want to test on your local machine, make sure you have the ability to execute shell script.
+* We will use a script to generate the certificates to use with JWT-based auth, so make sure you have the ability to execute shell script.

-* Give the right to execute the bootstrap script
+* Give the right to execute the bootstrap-jwt-auth script
 ```
 $ chmod u+x bootstrap-jwt-auth-prerequisites.sh
 ```